regiostech/paisley/README.md

 Use `Component.afterCreate` to continue running from a previous state.

-In addition, when Paisley disconnects, it adds the `paisly-disconnected` CSS class to `document.body`, so you can potentially show some conditional content.
+In addition, when Paisley disconnects, it adds the `paisley-disconnected` CSS class to `document.body`, so you can potentially show some conditional content.

 ## Installation